tlorans/ClimateRisks/docs/source/intro/lowcarbon.md

 ### The Decarbonization Optimization Problem

-It is generally assumed that the portfolio is an open-end world (Barahhou et al. 2022).
-In that context, portfolio decarbonization must takes into account every scopes of emissions and cannot be proxied by direct emissions only.

 We present the decarbonization optimization problem following the threshold approach (Roncalli, 2023).
-With the threshold approach, the objective is to minimize the tracking error with the benchmark while imposing a reduction $\mathfrak{R}$ in terms of carbon intensity, defined as the ratio between the sum of all scopes and a normalization variable.
+With the threshold approach, the objective is to minimize the tracking error with the benchmark while imposing a reduction $\mathfrak{R}$ in terms of carbon intensity.

 In practice, implementing such approach involves the weighted-average carbon intensity (WACI) computation and the introduction of a new constraint in a portfolio optimization problem with the presence of a benchmark (Roncalli, 2013).
 In this part, we first define the WACI, and then introduce the threshold approach as an additional constraint to the portfolio optimization with a benchmark problem seen in the previous part.